uc-cjkhoh/Spam_Detection/README.md

 ## Customization

-- Add your model logic in `src/model.py` and training routines in `src/train.py`.
+- Add or modify model logic in `src/model.py` and training routines in `src/train.py`.
 - Extend EDA in `src/eda.py` for deeper insights.
+- Adjust feature engineering in `src/preprocess.py` as needed.

+## Troubleshooting

+- **Model Download Errors:** Ensure you have a stable internet connection for downloading Hugging Face models.
+- **File Paths:** Check that all file paths in `config.yaml` and scripts are correct relative to your working directory.
+- **Vector-based Models:** If using models like `jinaai/jina-embeddings-v4`, ensure you specify the `task` parameter when encoding.

 ## Copilot Instructions